An oil field accident in Woods County, Oklahoma, on Thursday, July 23, involved two Texas men, according to the Enid

 One of the workers from Texas died in the accident.
 Emergency personnel airlifted another Texas man to Oklahoma University Medical Center in Oklahoma City.
 Medical personnel said that he was in serious condition.

 Midstates Petroleum Co. reportedly owns the site.
 It then hires contractors to operate the rig, as it does not own any of its own rigs, according to a company spokesman.
 The incident report names Basic Energy Services as an independent consultant on the project.

-Although the investigation into this fatal workplace accident is ongoing, victims of such accidents are typically covered by provisions of workers compensation law.
+Although the investigation into this fatal workplace accident is ongoing, those affected by such accidents are typically covered by provisions of workers compensation law.
 In some cases, personal injury law may apply as well.
 Survivors of workers killed often qualify for compensation.
-Injured victims are often compensated for certain losses as well.
+Injured individuals are often compensated for certain losses as well.

-If you or a family member have been a victim in an oil field accident, it is possible to review the matter with an oil field accident attorney at no cost to you.
+If you or a family member have been injured in an oil field accident, it is possible to review the matter with an oil field accident attorney at no cost to you.
 We fight hard to protect our clients’ full legal rights.
 To learn more about our legal services, please contact us.